nchudleigh/homerow/README.md

 1. Press `?` for Tutor to follow the focused UI element
 2. Hover your cursor over the UI element

-### Disable Search for ergonomics
+### Disable search for speed 🏃‍♂️💨

-When search is disabled in Preferences, labels for all UI elements are always shown, and label-text can be typed without holding `Shift`.
+Labels-only mode disables search.
+Labels for all UI elements are always shown, and label-text can be typed without holding `Shift`.
 You can click more ergonomically by pressing `Space` instead of `Return`.

 Made for those who ❤️ Vimium and Vimperator.